BioID-GmbH/BWS-Android/README.md

 But often developers have some trouble writing a user interface for collecting the data required to perform the biometric tasks, notably face images.
 Therefore we want to provide some sample code that might be used in Android to interact with the BWS.

+Please also take a look at the [Developer Documentation][developer].

 [BioID’s liveness detection][liveness] is a software-based security feature for facial biometrics.
 Also called presentation attack detection (PAD), it distinguishes live persons from fakes such as photo/video replays or masks.

 [<img src="https://img.youtube.com/vi/e5lP2Fja3Ow/maxresdefault.jpg" width="50%">](https://youtu.be/e5lP2Fja3Ow)

-## Setup

-To successfully run this sample app, you need to have access to an existing BWS installation.
-If you don't have this access you can [register for a trial instance][trial].
-Please also take a look at the [Developer Documentation][developer].
+# Before you start developing a BioID app - you must have the following credentials
+- You need a [BioID Account][bioidaccountregister] with a **confirmed** email address.
+- After creating the BioID Account you can request a free [trial instance][trial] for the BioID Web Service (BWS).
+- After the confirmation for access to a trial instance you can login to the [BWS Portal][bwsportal].

-After you have access to the BioID Web Service (BWS) you can continue to create and configure your client app.
+- The BWS Portal shows you the activity for your installation and allows you to configure your test client.

-### Create and configure your client app on bwsportal.bioid.com
-After you are logged in to the portal, select your client and go to the 'Configuration' section.
+- After login to the BWS Portal configure your test client.
+This client is already created for you.
+In order to access this client, please do the steps below.
+- Click on your client, then click on Configuration on the left side.
+- On the right side you see the section _Web API Keys_.
+Now create a new WEP API key for your client implementation by clicking the 'Plus' symbol.
+- You will need the _AppId_ and _AppSecret_ for your client implementation.
+> :warning: _Please note that we only store a hash of the secret i.e the secret value cannot be reconstructed!
+So you should copy the value of the secret immediately!_

 The 'Client configuration' contains all information for accessing the BWS, as well as other information needed for the user BCIDs.

 For the creation of BCIDs for users in your app the following information is needed: